Blendify/blender-manual/blender_docs/manual/physics/soft_body/settings.rst

    Enabling this tells Blender to use the position / animated position of a vertex in the simulation.
    Animating the vertices can be done in all the usual ways before the Soft Body simulation is applied.
    The *goal* is the desired end-position for vertices.
-   How a softbody tries to achieve this goal can be defined using stiffness forces and damping.
+   How a soft body tries to achieve this goal can be defined using stiffness forces and damping.

 Goal Strength